History & Heritage

 Meetings of PAHS are held every 3rd Thursday of the month.
 Historical documents and literature available.
 Some geneological background searches.
 Historical artifacts on display.
 Seasonal open house events at historical location in town are held.
 Preservation of historic monuments.
 Anything related to the historical aspects and preservation of the town of Phillipsburg, NJ.

-Historic mansion visited by FDR open for private group tours Wednesdays and for concerts, Tea & Talk lecture series, Film Night, summer camps and more.
+Historic mansion visited by FDR open for tours every Wednesday at 11am, 12pm and 1pm.
+Concerts are free to the public with a recommended donation of $10, Tea & Talk lecture series, Film Night, summer camps and more.

 The Jim and Mary Lee Museum is a small museum located at the site of Morris Canal Plane 9 West.
 This site is the former home of the late James S. Lee, Sr., Morris Canal author and historian.
 Visitors will be able to walk the inclined plane, tour the remains of the powerhouse, tailrace, and turbine chamber as well as the museum.